karthi-keyank/img2svg/README.md

 # img2svg
 - img2svg is the GUI tool used to convert image file to svg file
-- this tool is created by python \n
+- this tool is created by python
-- easy to use & simple GUI \n
+- easy to use & simple GUI